SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 .. versionadded:: X1.1.1

-Clicking *Retry* would again try to find the image. *Capture* would allow to (re)capture the image and *Abort* would end the script.
+Clicking *Retry* would again try to find the image. *Capture/Skip* would allow to (re)capture the image and *Abort* would end the script.
-In case of clicking *Capture* you get another similar prompt, that allows you to either do the capture, finally skip the FindFailed or advise SikuliX to abort the script immediately.
+In case of clicking *Capture* you get another similar prompt, that allows you to either do the capture, finally skip or advise SikuliX to abort the script immediately.

 **Examples**: 4 solutions for a case, where you want to decide how to proceed in a workflow based on the fact that a specific image can be found. (**pass** is the python